jansucan/real-world-haskell-solutions/README.md

 - Answer a question
 - Write an implementation

-Solutions to the first two kinds of exercises are provided in comments.
+Solutions to the first two kinds of exercises are provided in comments in Haskell source files.

+### Ambiguity and mistakes in the assignments

+Assignments of the exercises are taken exactly as they are in the printed version of the book without correcting any mistakes.
+Those are corrected in comments immediately following the assignments.

-Some exercises are not unambiguous.
+Some exercises are unclear or they seem to contain contradicting information.
 In these cases I describe my additional assumptions and thought process in comments.

+### Solutions using code from the examples

-Some solution implementations depend on [the example code from the book](https://resources.oreilly.com/examples/9780596514983).
+Some solution implementations use [the example code from the book](https://resources.oreilly.com/examples/9780596514983).
 The complete examples repository these solutions are base on is added as a submodule in the 'examples' directory.

-If a solution of an exercise depends on source files from the examples, those files are copied to a directory of that solution.
+If a solution of an exercise depends on more source code from the examples, the whole files are copied to a directory of that solution.

+If not much code is needed, then just the required parts are copied directly to the file with implementation and marked by comments.

+Any changes to the example code required for implementing the solution are put into separate commits.

-Here is a list of the exercises.
+### List of the exercises

 Format of an exercise label is '\<chapter\>\_\<group\>\_\<exercise\>'.
 Some chapters contain more groups of exercises.
 To differentiate those, an exercises group letter is included (the exact letters don't have a connection to the book).
 To make the exercise groups more visible in the list the first exercise of a group is in bold italics.

 | Exercise       | Solved | Page | Chapter |